Krafton: En Masse Entertainment

 En Masse Entertainment was Krafton's North American publishing arm.
 The company was established as Bluehole Interactive in June 2008.
 On 26 February 2010, the company announced that it had changed its corporate name to En Masse Entertainment.

 In September 2020, En Masse Entertainment announced that it would be shutting down its offices after 10 years of service in the gaming industry, where it was decided that Krafton would be publishing TERA's Console version globally - taking over a self-publishing role, in place of En Masse Entertainment, whereas the PC version would be published by Gameforge.

+R&D

+Krafton AI, headquartered in Seoul, is a research and development center focused on advancing deep learning technologies.
+Research directions include vision and animation, language models, voice synthesis, and reinforcement learning.

+At CES 2025, Krafton introduced two deep learning-based game technologies developed in collaboration with NVIDIA: PUBG Ally and Smart Zoi.
+Smart Zois are included in the early access version of InZOI, together with other deep learning-powered solutions such as the 3D printer, to generate 3D assets from images, and more.

+In April 2025, Krafton and NVIDIA discussed deepening their collaboration, with focus on Agentic AI and Embodied AI.

+Supported studios and companies

+Krafton supports various studios and companies worldwide, including: